Multiply Robust Causal Inference with Double Negative Control Adjustment for Categorical Unmeasured Confounding: Semiparametric estimation in the binary case

 \subsection{Parametric working models}

 We now formally introduce variation independent components of the observed data likelihood for estimation of $\Delta$ to facilitate robust estimation.
-First, we note that the mean of $W$ given $\trt$, $Z$, and $\cov$ can be written as \vvv where $\eta^W_{\azdiff}(\cdot)$ is the additive interaction of $A$ and $Z$ given $X$ with \vvv Furthermore, it is straightforward to verify that \vvv which implies that \vvv
+First, we note that the mean of $W$ given $\trt$, $Z$, and $\cov$ can be written as